 Migraine attacks can have a range of symptoms.
 These migraine symptoms vary from person to person.
-Some people with migraine reported fever during migraine.
+Some people with migraine report fever during migraine.

 For an adult, when the body’s temperature is at or above 100 degrees Fahrenheit, it is considered a fever.
-For children, the temperature is considered fever depending on where it is taken.
+For children, the temperature is considered fever depending on where it is measured in the body.

 Children have a fever when the temperature is at or above:

 It is difficult to say what causes different migraine symptoms.
-Sometimes symptoms that occur are caused by the same bodily functions that cause migraine pains.
+Sometimes symptoms that occur are caused by the same bodily functions that cause migraine pain.
 In other cases, the symptoms can be because of another disorder or ailment that occurs at the same time as the migraine attack.
-In some cases, people with migraine say they experience a fever when they have migraine attacks.
+Fever is a fairly rare symptom of migraine.1